From the moment I started thinking of setting up my own business, there were a few things that I wanted to achieve:

 'You cannot quit your day job today and start a successful passive income business tomorrow'

 You also need to consider what you are going to do and how you will be different to other people.
 I've already mentioned the online guitar lessons.
 There are lots of people doing that because it's a great way to make money so if you chose that, consider why would customers buy lessons from you and not someone else?
-I'm not saying don't consider setting up a business that someone else is already doing - in fact I argue the opposite in my blog post 'Invention is overrated' - but what will make your business stand out, why will customers choose your service over a competitors'.
+I'm not saying don't consider setting up a business that someone else is already doing but what will make your business stand out, why will customers choose your service over a competitors'.
 You need to offer something different.

 Benefits of passive income